marianecr/marianecr/README.md

 > # About Me 👩‍💻

-- ### My name is Mariane.
+- ### My name is Mariane Silva.
 Welcome to my github profile.
 - ### 🎓 I'm currently pursuing my bachelor's degree in Computer Science and post-degree in Data Science;
 - ### I love to travel 🛫, play soccer ⚽ and videogame 🎮.